patricklam/plam.new-webpage/content/post/20250214-quebec-referee-stats.md

 annually to Quebec referees.
 This includes names and referee grades.
 I also have limited information on birth years and regions.

+Context: Judo Québec has had around 10,000 members for the past 25 years.
+I have the impression that membership may have been up to 2k higher at some point, but the number for 2024 is 9,773.

 Some of the scripts used to process the data are on [GitHub](https://github.com/patricklam/arbitres).
 Some of the data analysis was done in a spreadsheet which I'm not making publicly